ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

 * ``jenkins_job_timeout``: the job timeout for *CI* jobs.

+* ``jenkins_job_upstream_triggers``: names of other CI jobs which, when built with a stable or unstable result, should trigger this job to be built.

 * ``package_selection_args``: package selection arguments passed to ``colcon`` to specify which packages should be built and tested.
   Note that ``colcon`` is always used to select packages even when